Asymptotic elimination of partially continuous aggregation functions in directed graphical models: Abstract

-However we face the problem of computational efficiency and this problem is an obstacle to the wider use of methods from Statistical Relational AI in practical applications.
+However, we face the problem of computational efficiency, and this problem is an obstacle to the wider use of methods from Statistical Relational AI in practical applications.
 The brute force way of computing, for $S \subseteq [0, 1]$ and a $PLA$-sentence $\varphi$, the probability that the value of $\varphi$ belongs to $S$ needs an amount of time which grows exponentially in the size of $D$.
 We address this problem by proving that the described probability will, under certain assumptions on the PPGM and the sentence $\varphi$, converge as the size of $D$ tends to infinity.
-The convergence result is obtained by showing that every formula $\varphi(x_1, \ldots, x_k)$ which contains only ``admissible'' aggregation functions (e.g. arithmetic and geometric mean, max and min) is asymptotically equivalent to a formula $\psi(x_1, \ldots, x_k)$ without aggregation functions.
+The convergence result is obtained by showing that every formula $\varphi(x_1, \ldots, x_k)$ which contains only ``admissible'' aggregation functions (e.g.\ arithmetic and geometric mean, max and min) is asymptotically equivalent to a formula $\psi(x_1, \ldots, x_k)$ without aggregation functions.
 This means that for every $\varepsilon > 0$ the probability that, for some parameters $a_1, \ldots, a_k \in D$, the values of $\varphi(a_1, \ldots, a_k)$ and $\psi(a_1, \ldots, a_k)$ differ by more than $\varepsilon$ approaches 0 as the domain size tends to infinity.
-The proof provides a method of computing the probability that the value of $\varphi(a_1, \ldots, a_k)$ belongs to $S$ with an amount of time which is independent of $D$ and only depends on $\varphi$ and the PPGM.
+The proof provides a method for finding such $\psi$, given only $\phi$ and the PPGM as input.